-He is a full member of the Polish Academy of Sciences, a corporation of 350 outstanding Polish scholars.
+He is a Full Member of the Polish Academy of Sciences, a society of 350 leading Polish scholars.
 He has been elected president of the Poznań Branch of the Polish Academy of Sciences for the term 2011-2014, and has been re-elected for the second term 2015-2018.
 He has also been elected chairman of the Committee on Informatics of the Polish Academy of Sciences for the term 2016-2019.
 Since 2013 he is also a member of Academia Europaea.

-He has done extensive research on methodology and techniques of decision support, including multiple criteria decision aiding, preference modeling and knowledge-based decision support.
-This methodology cleverly combines Operations Research and Computational Intelligence.
-His particular interest is focused on: addressing robustness issues in decision analysis, ordinal data mining, preference learning, modeling of uncertainty and imprecision in decision problems; rough set theory; fuzzy set theory; multiobjective optimization; project scheduling, including multiple category resources, multiple job modes, multiple criteria and uncertainty; decision support in medicine, technology, economics and environmental studies.
+Roman Słowiński has conducted extensive research on methodology and techniques of decision support, including multiple criteria decision aiding, preference modeling and knowledge-based decision support where he combines Operations Research and Computational Intelligence.
+His particular interest is focused on: addressing robustness issues in decision analysis; ordinal data mining; preference learning; modeling of uncertainty and imprecision in decision problems; rough set theory; fuzzy set theory; multiobjective optimization; project scheduling, including multiple category resources, multiple job modes, multiple criteria and uncertainty; decision support in medicine, technology, economics and environmental studies.

-He has been professor on European Chair at the University of Paris Dauphine, and invited professor at the Swiss Federal Institute of Technology in Lausanne, the University of Catania, Polytech’Mons, University of Michigan-Ann Arbor, Yokohama National University, Université Laval-Québec, University of Missouri-Columbia, University of Osaka, Polytech’Tours, Ecole Centrale Paris.
+He has been holder of European Chair at the University of Paris Dauphine, and invited professor at the Swiss Federal Institute of Technology in Lausanne, the University of Catania, Polytech’Mons, University of Michigan-Ann Arbor, Yokohama National University, Université Laval-Québec, University of Missouri-Columbia, University of Osaka, Polytech’Tours, Ecole Centrale Paris.